ZECTBynmo/order-dependency/README.md

 # The Order Dependency Problem

 The app UI shows the details of my full analysis.
-You can view it [here](https://order-dependency-web.vercel.app/) but briefly here:
+You can view it [here](https://order-dependency-web.vercel.app/) but briefly in the readme:

 I created a set of 5 multiple choice questions.
 Some with clear correct answers, and some with ambiguous opinion-based answers.
 The problem is most likely to be visible with ambiguous questions, so it was important to have both types, and be able to show the difference.